-Here we will learn about ferrocrete, properties of ferrocrete & much more.
+Here we will learn about ferrocrete, properties of ferrocrete, advantages & disadvantages of ferrocrete.

 Introduction to ferrocrete:

-The primary component of concrete is Portland cement, ferro-crete is a higher early strength Portland cement.
+The primary component of concrete is portland cement, ferrocrete has high initial strength portland cement.

 Portland cement which is particularly suitable for:

-- Facilitating the early de-moulding, handling and use of the precast concrete unit.
+- Facilitating the early de-molding, handling, and use of the precast concrete unit.

 - Maintaining production in cold weather